 Dates and times: 10am (Fri) to 12pm (Mon) | Jul 21-23, 2017

 The vibe: Astonishing roster of acts at this fun, friendly festival that’s loved by critics and visitors alike.

-What’s on: Wonders of the Ancient World is 2016’s theme, with music, captivating crafts, Chicken Cow Cafe, Swinging Garden of Babylon, Little Wonderland kids area, Velveteen Valley and other entertainment.
+What’s on: Wonders of the Ancient World is 2016’s theme, with music, captivating crafts, Little Wonderland kids area, Velveteen Valley and other entertainment.

 Where: Lulworth Castle, Dorset, BH20 5SQ (Wareham or Wool rail/Big Green Coach from London Victoria station direct to Festival)

 The vibe: The most awesome of family festivals (our personal favourite), Camp Bestival is little sister to Bestival and puts on a giant festi-holiday for all ages.
-2016’s theme is Space!
+2017’s theme is Pop Stars & Rock Stars!

 What’s on: Annual highlights include Big Fish Little Fish family raves, Mr Tumble, Insect Circus, Wall of Death, Insect Circus, Horrible Histories and Medieval Jousting, DJ sets from Rob Da Bank and friends and baby chill zones.

 Don’t miss: Madness, Brian Wilson presents Pet Sounds, Mark Ronson, Holly Johnson, All Saints, Ray BLK, Kate Nash, Right Said Fred and MANY more!

 Entry fees: Adult weekend camping £197.50/ages 13-17 £125/ages 10-12 £98.75/ages 5-9 £45/ages 4 and under £15/babes in arms ages 1 and under FREE but ticket required.
 Weekly payment plan available.

 Dates and times: 10am (Thu) to 2pm (Mon) | Jul 27-30, 2017